 You can work at any institute which houses a swimming pool.
 Swimming instructors are most wanted by schools and colleges, and therefore, you have ample options to choose from.
 Make a list of all those schools and colleges with pools, track vacancies, and apply to them as soon as an opportunity comes.

 Apart from schools and colleges, there are a number of specialized swimming coaching institutes and clubs which regularly hire swimming coaches, and some of them make hefty payments.
 There are regional, national and international institutions of which you must keep a track.

-You can find a decent job as a freelance swimming instructor if you know when and where to apply.
+You can find a decent job as a freelance swimming trainer if you know when and where to apply.
 Once you get a job, you will have to decide on the pay rate.

-The pay rate will vary with skills and experience of a swimming instructor.
-If you are well-qualified and experienced, you may earn as much as $12 dollar per hour or beyond.
-In case you are not well-qualified but possess extensive experience, you may keep a high pay rate, which may be closer or at par with that of the first category aforesaid.
+The pay rate will vary with the skills and experience of a swimming instructor.
+If you are well-qualified and experienced, you may earn as much as $12 dollars per hour or beyond.
+(1) In case you are not well-qualified but possess extensive experience, you may keep a high pay rate, which may be closer or at par with that of the first category aforesaid.
 In case you do not have much experience but incredible qualifications, then you are entitled to a good pay rate.
-Make sure you pay rate is commensurate with your skills and experience.
+Make sure your pay rate is commensurate with your skills and experience.